 Electronic device use is never appropriate in lecture halls.
-The only exceptions will be for emergencies or specific educational needs with prior instructor approval.
+The only exceptions will be for emergency situations or specific educational need with prior instructor approval.

 Use Outside of Classes

 When students are not in class, they may use these devices: